Sewing Machine Fun is reader-supported! If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 Remove your hoop from the machine, and use a pair of sharp embroidery scissors or applique scissors to clip the fabric away from the side of the tacking stitch.
 Snip as close to the line as you can without accidentally clipping any of the stitches or base fabric, usually 1/8″ or closer.
 Make sure not to shift the fabric within the hoop, as this will mess with alignment.
 No need to be too perfect if you’re using a wide satin stitch as a border.

-If you have a mini-iron (love mine!), go ahead and press the appliqued fabric to adhere it permanently to the shirt.
+If you have a mini-iron (I think mine is one of the best mini-irons!), go ahead and press the appliqued fabric to adhere it permanently to the shirt.
 If you don’t have a small iron, just make sure to press at the end to permanently adhere!